AlexJReid/blog/content/posts/druid-cdc/index.md

       (emit! oldImage {:timestamp t :retraction true})
       (emit! newImage {:timestamp t :retraction false}))))

-; => {:location UK, :language en, :customer_id 42, :count -1, :retraction true}
+; => {:location UK, :language en, :customer_id 42, :count -1, :retraction true, :timestamp ...}
-; => {:location US, :language en, :customer_id 42, :count 1, :retraction false}
+; => {:location US, :language en, :customer_id 42, :count 1, :retraction false, :timestamp ...}
 ```

 Finally, if the record is being **deleted** then previously asserted events need to be retracted from that point onwards, so `retraction: true`.

 Historical values are not deleted: the record will be counted until the time of the retraction.
 Storing events in this way allows Druid to run **temporal** queries, _as of_ a certain date interval.
-This is achieved by adding `__time >= ...` to the `WHERE` clause in Druid SQL, or by specifying intervals in a native Druid query.
-This allows the data source to answer questions like _what was the count for this customer during July 2022?_ and _what is our all time most active customer?_
+This is achieved by adding `__time >= ...` to the `WHERE` clause in Druid SQL, or by specifying a specific in a native Druid query.

+This allows the data source to answer questions like _what was the count for this customer during July 2022?_

 ### Count
 A retracted event has a `count` value of `-1`.
 A non-retracted event has a `count` value of `1`.

-Conceptually similar to a bank account, _reducing_ the positive and negative `count` values will give us the current count _balance_.
+Conceptually similar to a bank account, _reducing_ the positive and negative `count` values with an addition will give us the current count _balance_.

 The below vector represents five additions.